Jump toUpdate content

 To manage advanced settings on your BigBlueButton server, you need to create an Administraor Account for Greenlight.
 The administrator account allows you to manage users, customize the Greenlight interface and to enable or disable features such as the recording of conferences.

-To create the administrator account, connect yourself to your Bare Metal server using SSH:
+To create the administrator account, connect yourself to your Elastic Metal server using SSH:

 Run the following command from the command line to create a default admin user: